 It is not a coincidence that both Senna and Schumacher were called rain masters as a rain situation meant that they would win that race.
 There would be very few races where Senna or Schumacher did not win on a rain-soaked track.

 That’s the second similarity between Senna and Schumacher.
 However, the next comparison shows a proper study that was conducted individually on Schumacher and Senna during their racing careers.

 If you ask an everyday driver or even a good driver on track about their drive around the turns, chances are that most would say drive hard to the corner, brake, encounter the corner, accelerate out of the turn, and race away.
 Well, that is precisely how I would do it too, but not Michael Schumacher and Senna.

-It turns out that the best way to encounter a turn is to brake gradually (relative), encounter the corner keeping the throttle up and exit at full throttle.
+It turns out that the best way to encounter a turn is to brake gradually (relative), encounter the corner while keeping the throttle up, and exit at full throttle.
 For those of us having questions on that, I recommend that you don't try this.
 These are the only two gentlemen topping the all-time pole position list in Formula 1.
 Which means they knew how to go around a track faster than any of their compatriot racers.

 Here is the comparison video.